 Risk management is a critical function for any business entity in the course of managing traditional risks and risks expected as a result of rapid changes around the world due to uncertainties in economic, political, environmental or health aspects.
 The COVID-19 pandemic and consequences thereof have demonstrated these risks.

-In the context of risk management, any business entity needs an organizational setup to manage any type of risk including traditional or newly emerging risks.
+In the context of risk management, any business entity needs a framework setup to manage any type of risk including traditional or newly emerging risks.

-In this context, many professional and supervisory bodies are paying special attention to designing risk management systems due to their crucial role in mitigating the risk impacts and maintaining business continuity.
+In this context, many professional and supervisory bodies are paying special attention to designing risk management framework due to their crucial role in mitigating the risk impacts and maintaining business continuity.

-What are the international standards governing the Design of Risk Management Systems?
+What are the international standards governing the Design of Risk Management Framework?

-What are the regulatory requirements of Design of Risk Management Systems?
+What are the regulatory requirements of Design of Risk Management Framework and Systems?

-Article 6.3 of Module 15 “Corporate Governance” of the Executive Regulations of Law No. 7 of 2010 regarding the Establishment of Capital Markets Authority and Regulation of Securities Activity, sets forth that:
+Article 6.3 of Module 15 “Corporate Governance” of the Executive Regulations of Law No. 7 of 2010 regarding the Establishment of Capital Markets Authority and Regulation of Securities Activity, sets forth the requirements of risk management framework as follows:

 “The company organizational structure as approved by the Board of Directors shall have an independent risk management department/ office/ unit, which shall primarily measure, monitor, and mitigate all types of risks encountered by the company in accordance with the following: